435th Air Ground Operations Wing

-The 435th Air Ground Operations Wing is an active unit of the United States Air Force, assigned to the United States Air Forces in Europe.
+The 435th Air Ground Wing Operations (AGOW) is an active unit of the United States Air Force (USAF), assigned to Europe.
 It is stationed at Ramstein Air Base, Germany.

-The current commander is Colonel Leland K. Cowie II, who took command on 18 June 2025, and his command chief is Command Chief Master Sergeant Jared S. Roman.
+The current commander is Colonel Leland K. Cowie II, who assumed command on 18 June 2025.
+His command chief is Command Chief Master Sergeant Jared S. Roman.

-The 435 AGOW is the second USAF wing solely dedicated to supporting battlefield airmen.
-It consolidated the Tactical Air Control Party and battlefield weather specialties of the 4th Air Support Operations Group (4 ASOG), the contingency communications support of the 435th Communications Operations Group (435 COG), and the expeditionary support to assess, prepare and operate airfields for air expeditionary forces of the 435th Contingency Response Group (435 CRG).
+The 435th AGOW is the second USAF wing solely dedicated to supporting battlefield airmen.
+It consolidated the Tactical Air Control Party and battlefield weather specialties of the 4th Air Support Operations Group (4 ASOG) The (4 ASOG) being the contingency communications support of the 436th Communications Operations Group (436 COG), and the expeditionary support to assess, prepare, and operate airfields for air expeditionary forces of the 436th Contingency Response Group (436 CRG).

 Mission

-The 435 AGOW comprises three groups.
-Each groups supports a specific portion of the wing's multifaceted mission.
+The 435 AGOW consists of three groups.
+Each group supports a specific portion of the wing's multifaceted mission.